-In terms of paid search platforms, most marketers utilize Google Ads (formerly Google AdWords) to help them reach the right customers and expand their business.
+Most marketers utilize Google Ads (formerly Google AdWords) to help them reach the right customers and expand their business in terms of paid search platforms.
 While the platform has myriad features and options, the short explanation is that marketers can bid on specific keywords relevant to their target audience, paying for their clickable ads to appear in Google SERPs.

 In addition to Google Ads, there are also second-tier PPC platforms.
-Marketers can also access PPC advertising programs on the major social media networks, including:
+In addition, marketers can also access PPC advertising programs on the major social media networks, including:

 - Facebook Ads